 Fox launching streaming service this year

-Fox Corp has revealed is is planning to launch a subscription streaming service by the end of 2025.
+Fox Corp has revealed it is planning to launch a subscription streaming service by the end of 2025.

 The direct-to-consumer service, which will offer news and sport content, won’t serve to upend Fox’s place in the traditional cable bundle, CEO Lachlan Murdoch advised on the company’s quarterly earnings call – without offering much further detail.
 He said the media company is designing the app now for a “modest” service that would be “priced accordingly”, and further information will be released in due course.